pingcap/docs-cn/tidb-configuration-file.md

 >
 > Use `*` with caution because it might introduce security risks by allowing a client of any IP address to report its IP address.
 In addition, using `*` might also cause the internal component that directly connects to TiDB (such as TiDB Dashboard) to be unavailable.

+### `fallbackable` <span class="version-mark">New in v6.5.1</span>

++ Controls whether to enable the PROXY protocol fallback mode.
+If this configuration item is set to `true`, TiDB can accept clients that belong to `proxy-protocol.networks` to connect to TiDB without using the PROXY protocol specification or without sending the PROXY protocol header.
+By default, TiDB only accepts client connections that belong to `proxy-protocol.networks` and send a PROXY protocol header.
++ Default value: `false`

 ## experimental

 The `experimental` section, introduced in v3.1.0, describes the configurations related to the experimental features of TiDB.